 MYTH 10-DISC PUTTER PACK — We also have a selection available of 10-Disc MYTH Putter packs.
 The MYTH is a slick, beaded putter by Infinite Discs, and we’ve had so many customers ask for bulk packs of putters that we made these as a way for people to get a lot of practice putters for a very low price.
 Why do disc golfers need so many putters?
 Because putting is one of the most important parts of the game, and it is easier to practice when you’ve got a big pile by your side.

-ROVIC DISC GOLF CART — One of the newest disc golf carts this year is the ROVIC RV1D which was altered by a golf card company to handle the demands and needs of disc golfers.
-It puts the disc golfer’s bag on wheels and provides extra storage space for additional accessories.
+ROVIC DISC GOLF CART — One of the newest disc golf carts this year is the ROVIC RV1D which was altered by a golf cart company to handle the demands and needs of disc golfers.
+It puts the disc golfer’s backpack on wheels and provides extra storage space for additional accessories.
 It also folds into a more compact size for storage and transport to the disc golf course.
 It comes in a few color combinations.

-ZUCA CART — One of the most popular disc golf carts for the frequent disc golfer is the Zuca cart which is built to carry a maximum quantity of discs, provides a place to sit during long rounds, and carries a variety of accessories.
+ZUCA ALL TERRAIN CART — One of the most popular disc golf carts for the frequent disc golfer is the Zuca cart which is built to carry a maximum quantity of discs, provides a place to sit during long rounds, and carries a variety of accessories.
 There are also many other features which can be added to the Zuca cart, like padded seat cushions, more drink holders, putter pouches, and more.
 There are color combinations available for any taste.

 Black Hole Pro with Transit Bag — The Black Hole Pro is a very popular practice basket by MVP and this year they’ve added a Transit Bag as an easy way to carry the broken-down basket from place to place.